wamp-proto/wamp-proto/spec/basic.md

  * `Request` is a random, ephemeral ID chosen by the *Publisher* and used to correlate the *Broker's* response with the request.
  * `Options` is a dictionary that allows to provide additional publication request details in an extensible way.
 This is described further below.
  * `Topic` is the topic published to.
- * `Arguments` is list of application-level event payload elements.
+ * `Arguments` is a list of application-level event payload elements.
 The list may be of zero length.
- * `ArgumentsKw` is a dictionary containing application-level event payload, provided as keyword arguments.
+ * `ArgumentsKw` is a an optional dictionary containing application-level event payload, provided as keyword arguments.
 The dictionary may be empty.

 If the *Broker* is able to fulfill and allowing the publication, the *Broker* will send the event to all current *Subscribers* of the topic of the published event.